Tomha/grub-theme-gdm/README.md

 # About

-GDM is a theme for the GRUB bootloader aiming to immitate the default appearance of the Gnome Dispaly Manager user login page.
+GDM is a theme for the GRUB bootloader aiming to immitate the default appearance of the Gnome Display Manager user login page.

 ![Preview](preview/Preview.png)